aws-samples/amazon-sagemaker-generativeai/text-to-text/inference-training-qwen2/README.md

-## Create inference endpoint and fine tune Qwen 2
+## Create inference endpoint and finetune Qwen 2
 This folder contains example notebooks and artifacts that can create a sagemaker endpoint and finetuning for the Qwen 2 model.
 Specific instructions and commands are found in each notebook

 ### Requirements